christian-marie/talk-servant/slides.md

           pb = Proxy :: Proxy b
 ```

-# Unwravelling the type one step at a time
+# Unravelling the type one step at a time

 ```haskell
 instance (KnownSymbol sym, FromText a, HasServer sub)